Work from home vs telecommuting

 Leverage Remote Assistance

 Many organisations that transition to telecommuting arrangements find that their in-house IT department lacks the resources and expertise required to deliver remote support.
-This necessitates the need for external assistance, which can be provided by remote IT support in London.
+This demands the need for external assistance, which can be provided by remote IT support in London.
 These services can benefit your company in numerous ways:

 • Affordable access to experienced specialists